adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 image: /assets/building-vue-component-library.png
 ---

-> Example library is available in [adambuczek/example-vue-component-library](https://github.com/adambuczek/example-vue-component-library).
+This is the first element of [Vue based website builder](../vue-website-builder) is a component library — a source of *Modules* that can be loaded at runtime via HTTP when they are needed.

-This is the first element of [Vue based website builder](../vue-website-builder): the component library — a source of *Modules* that can be loaded at runtime via HTTP when they are needed.
+> An example library is available in [adambuczek/example-vue-component-library](https://github.com/adambuczek/example-vue-component-library).

 ## Standardization and metadata

-To be referenced from the outside each component needs additional data attached to it.
-This data is later combined into library manifest that lists all of available *Modules*.
+To be referenced from the outside, each component needs an additional set of data attached to it.
+The data from all the components is later combined into library manifest listing all available *Modules*.

 I decided on `manifest.json` file per component:

 ```json